BitPebble/.github/profile/README.md

 Just simple physical NFC cards you can tap on any modern phone.

-We're on a mission to release a set of NFC devices that help you keep all your crypto keys secret forever and always available (and recoverable) to you with minimum fuss.
+We're on a mission to release a set of easy to use NFC devices - BitPebbles - that help you keep all your crypto keys secret forever and always available (and recoverable) to you with minimal fuss.

 Full self-custody with top-notch security and features not available elsewhere.